Video Game: Hostile Waters Antaeus Rising aka: Hostile Waters

 Shell-Shocked Veteran: One of the cutscenes has Church and Walker discussing their past military experience.
 Walker seems to have coped pretty well, while Church, in recalling her own experience, segues off into a minor rant before remembering herself.

 Shipshape Shipwreck: Makes an effort to play this as straight as possible while also subverting it.
 Antaeus Cruiser 00 is in remarkably good condition after spending 20 years on the ocean bed.
 It manages to surface and set sail just fine despite the long rest.
-Thankfully, nothing essential got damaged too badly, so after a visit in a wet-dock the ship is at (or at least, near) full operational capacity, though they are signs she never gets as good as new.
-00's sister ship, 04 isn't as lucky.
+Thankfully, nothing essential got damaged too badly, so after a visit in a wet-dock the ship is at (or at least, near) full operational capacity, though there are signs she never gets as good as new.
+00's sister ship, 04, isn't as lucky.
 She doesn't wake from her nap on the ocean bed.
 They justify this through the use of advanced nanotechnology.
 Both 00 and 04 have creation engines on board with trillions of the little things, which would have repaired 04, too, if it had received the signal.

 Sir Swears-a-Lot: Ransom drops an f-bomb pretty much every other voice-clip.
 Sometimes he uses 'damn' instead.